Real-Time Card Fraud Protection Tips, Info & FAQs

 Access this service through Online Banking or by downloading United Texas Mobile to your Apple℠ or Android™ smart device.

-Then simply log in and select the Real-Time Card Fraud Protection menu option.
+Then simply log in and select the Card Security menu option.
 You’ll see your eligible cards and the current status of each card on the screen.
 Tap on the card you wish to control and choose from a drop-down menu at the bottom of your screen with four options:

 Active – Your card is ready to use.